Incest And One Of The After Effects

 The sores were from where I had lain in my wet dirty nappies in the soiled pram.

-I had a bald spot on the back of my head where my hair had rubbed off from always being on the pillow.
+I had a bald spot on the back of my head where I had rubbed off my hair on the back of my head from always being on the pillow.

 I had weeping sores from my heels to my shoulder blades.
 My mum originally thought that I had dark curly hair.
-But when she washed she found out that my hair was in fact blond and straight.
+But when she washed my hair for the first time she found out that it was in fact blond and straight.

 Unwanted, Hated, Rejected and Unloved